Arizona

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Arizona ranks #17 overall for its friendliness towards faith-based nonprofit organizations.
-Arizona has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious authorities.
+Out of 51 U.S. jurisdictions, Arizona ranks #25 overall for its friendliness towards faith-based nonprofit organizations.
+Arizona has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious figures.
 Additionally, Arizona has no charitable solicitation registration or audit requirements.
-Arizona, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and laws regarding public accommodations that include no meaningful religious exemptions.
+Arizona, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and nondiscrimination laws that restrict freedom for religious organizations that offer public accommodations.

 Religious Freedom:

-The Arizona Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Arizona Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Arizona has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, Arizona does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, Arizona does not receive the highest score for this factor.

 Arizona’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.